 When you weigh the pitfalls of debt negotiation‚ you may well decide that bankruptcy is the better option.
 Do yourself the favor of at least making an educated decision after meeting with an experienced legal representative.

-If you are facing foreclosure in Los Angeles‚ contact Nader‚ Naraghi & Woodcock to schedule your free consultation.
+If you are facing foreclosure in Woodland Hills‚ contact Nader‚ Naraghi & Woodcock to schedule your free consultation.
 Call tel:(818) 446-1334.